jlbas/python-animation-tutorial/README.md

 ## Code Description

-It might be helpful to read this description alongside the [animation_template.py](src/animation_template.py) script.

 ### Structure

 There are many approaches we could take to generate an animation.
 For simplicity, we will separate the simulation from the animation.
 The scripts in this repo have the following structure: